shubham-0206/SPOTIFY-PROJECT/README.md

 # SPOTIFY-PROJECT
-Spotify clone project desined by HTML & CSS
+This is a clone project of Spotify.I have designed frontend with HTML & CSS in this project